 Director- M.Mus, LRSM, LTCL

 Leah has over 15 years experience teaching flute, piano and music theory at all levels with high standards of excellence.
-In addition to private teaching, she teaches at Westlake Boys High School and conducts the award-winning North Shore Youth Symphonic Wind Band.
+In addition to private teaching, she conducts for the award-winning North Shore Winds.
 Leah uses a practical, down‐to‐earth approach to teaching and learning, and she encourages a high level of personal responsibility in her students.
 Her students have been accepted to study at Auckland University, Victoria University (Wellington), Waikato University, Melbourne University and the Sydney Conservatorium of Music.

 Leah studied at The University of Auckland, completing a Masters degree in Flute performance under Luca Manghi in 2014.
 She has performed with many orchestras as a freelance artist and engages regularly as a session musician and exam accompanist.